Not everybody wants to visit museums or performing arts organizations. Here are the percentages of people in the US who do and do not.

 This is the single most important cohort for cultural organizations to start motivating to attend in order to survive long-term.
 Due to a general lack of market research in our industry, it’s also our most critical blind spot.

-I will publish an article that compiles information on who inactive visitors are, what they have in common, and what cultural organizations need to know about them as they compare to current visitors on Wednesday, January 30th.
+Information on who inactive visitors are, what they have in common, and what cultural organizations need to know about them as they compare to current visitors is available in Inactive Visitors Are Interested in Attending Cultural Organizations.
+Why Don’t They?

 3) Those who do not want to visit cultural entities